FrewtyPebbles/API-Query-language/README.md

 # jsonQM

-A simple tool to easily make your API endpoint json queries more versatile.
+A simple tool that can make your API endpoint json queries more functional.

 `pip install jsonQM`